Android Product Experiences

 Retrieving Variables

-The retrieval of variables is limited to a single callback, meaning that any subsequent calls to the method overwrites the callback internally.
+The retrieval of variables is limited to a single callback, meaning subsequent calls to the method overwrite the previous callback internally.
 As a result, only the most recent callback is triggered when the variables are retrieved.

 The individual callback is registered per variable.
-It is called on the app start or whenever the variable value changes.
+It is called when the app starts or whenever the variable value changes.

 Var variable = cleverTap.defineVariable("var_int", 1);